ThomasGuy/react-ui/README.md

 # React + TypeScript + Vite

-This template works with fastapi app which represents an Instagram clone.
+This template works with fastapi this tutprial app represents an Instagram clone.